 Highlights in the standard kit list include sat-nav with the trademark iDrive infotainment controller, a slick display screen, aluminium trim, DAB radio and a multifunction wheel.
-There’s a hands-free Bluetooth system with audio streaming too.
+There’s a hands-free Bluetooth system with audio streaming too, while Apple CarPlay preparation is included too.
 Optional extras include voice control, an internet connection, and an upgraded Harman Kardon audio system.

-- 2Engines, performance and driveA well-honed rear drive chassis and powerful engines make the 2 Series fun to drive
+- 2Engines, performance and driveA well-honed rear drive chassis and powerful engines make the BMW 2 Series Coupe fun to drive

-- 4Interior, design and technology - currently readingMuch improved looks compared to the old 1 Series Coupe, and an interior to match
+- 4Interior, design and technology - currently readingThe BMW 2 Series Coupe boasts improved looks compared to the old 1 Series Coupe, and an interior to match

-- 5Practicality, comfort and boot spaceThe 2 Series makes a truly practical coupe, with four usable seats and a decent boot
+- 5Practicality, comfort and boot spaceThe BMW 2 Series Coupe makes a truly practical coupe, with four usable seats and a decent boot

-- 6Reliability and SafetyLots of safety kit as standard or on the options list, and BMW reliability is on the up too
+- 6Reliability and SafetyThere’s lots of safety kit as standard or on the options list of the BMW 2 Series Coupe